 This cake requires only simple ingredients that you likely already have in your pantry.

-- All-purpose flour (2 cups): Provides structure to the cake.
+- All-purpose flour (2 cups): Gives the cake its structure and stability.
 You can substitute with half whole wheat flour for a nuttier flavor.

 - Sugar (1 ¼ cups): Balances the tartness of kefir and adds sweetness.
 Adjust to taste if you prefer less sugar.